Maná discography

-Mexican pop-rock band Maná has released 9 studio albums, 3 live albums, 7 compilation albums, 5 video albums, 2 box sets and 1 soundtrack album.
-Throughout their career, Mana has sold over 40 million albums worldwide, becoming the most successful Latin American band of all time. ¿Dónde Jugarán Los Niños? remains as the best-selling Spanish-language rock album in history with 10 million copies sold worldwide.
+Mexican pop-rock band Maná has released 9 studio albums, 4 live albums, 8 compilation albums, 3 box sets, 1 soundtrack album, 1 remix album, 2 collaborative albums, 57 singles, 5 video albums and 48 music videos.
+Throughout their career, Maná has sold over 40 million albums worldwide, becoming the most successful Latin American band of all time. ¿Dónde Jugarán Los Niños? remains as the best-selling Spanish-language rock album in history with 10 million copies sold worldwide.

 In a career spanning 35 years, they have achieved 50 No. 1 hits globally and became the first and only act to sell out 7 dates at the Los Angeles Forum as part of a single tour breaking previous records of 6 shows held by both The Eagles and Kanye West.
-According to RIAA, they have achieved two Latin-Diamond albums: "¿Dónde Jugarán Los Niños?" and "Sueños Líquidos".
+According to RIAA, they have achieved two Latin-Diamond albums: ¿Dónde Jugarán Los Niños? and Sueños Líquidos.